skip to content

 01:07:39 - Anthony Campolo

-just some React Miami talks.
-Will has his Okta talk on web auth, and [unclear] will be talking about WebPageTest and React performance stuff.
+We'll be talking about just some React Miami talks.
+Will has his Okta talk on WebAuthn, and Anri will be talking about WebPageTest and React performance stuff.
 We'll talk about that.
 It'll be fun.

 01:07:53 - Jenn Junod

 Yay.
-Well, thank you everybody and oh, let's I can do this.
-Yay.
-I'm excited.
-I will read somebody once I figure out where I actually put my Twitch page, which is always really annoying.
+Well, thank you, everybody, and, ooh, let's see, I can do this.
+Yay, I'm excited.
+I will raid somebody once I figure out where I actually put my Twitch page, which is always really annoying.
 I don't know if any other streamers do that.
-I always like lose where I put Twitch itself.
+I always lose where I put Twitch itself.

 01:08:16 - Anthony Campolo

 Let's see.
 Who should we raid?
-My Twitch is not opening right now, but if B Dub is still going, you should definitely raid him.
+My Twitch is not opening right now, but if B Dub's still going, you should definitely raid him.

 01:08:24 - Jenn Junod